communitiesuk/plotly_dashboard_docs/spikes/snapshot_testing.md

 # Conclusion

-Based on our attempts to use Percy as a snapshot testing tool with Plotly dashboards, we do not recommend the use of Percy.
+Based on our attempts to use Percy as a visual testing tool with Plotly dashboards, we do not recommend the use of Percy.

 # Further research